holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_robozzle/lesson_plan.md

     - What are functions?
     - Functions in race car
     - What are real life examples of functions?
-- Starting a new unit on abstractio
+- Starting a new unit on abstraction
     - Define abstraction
     - Where do we see abstraction?
     - How are functions like abstraction?